Affiliate marketing is super hard to succeed if it is done from the scratch. A lot of knowledge, skills, effort, and patience are required.

 A lot of things need to be considered while creating content.
 It is necessary to understand your target audience before writing an article.

-Keyword research is the crux for quality content.
+Keyword research is the crux of quality content.
 The following questions need to be well answered.

 - What are the users’ pain points?